The dangers of lithium ion batteries are often underestimated—until something goes wrong.

 Inner Packaging

-Inner packaging can be placed in a container made from the following:
+Inner packaging should be placed in containers made from materials like:

 - Metal